solacemind/solacemind.github.io/README.md

 ## 🎯 What I Learned

-Building SolaceMind taught me several key lessons at the intersection of technology, design, and social impact:
+Building Solace Mind taught me several key lessons at the intersection of technology, design, and social impact:

 ### ✔ Human-Centered Design Is Essential
 Users seeking emotional support need warmth, clarity, and safety not complex features or overwhelming interfaces.